kstenerud/concise-encoding/cbe-specification.md

 ### String

-Strings are specialized byte arrays, containing the UTF-8 representation of a string WITHOUT a byte order mark (BOM).
-The length field contains the byte length (length in octets), NOT the character length.
+Strings are specialized byte arrays, containing the UTF-8 representation of a string.
+Strings must not contain a byte order mark (BOM) or the NUL (u+0000) character, but may contain any other valid character.

+The length field holds the byte length (length in octets), NOT the character length.

     [90] [Length] [Octet 0] ...
 [Octet (Length-1)]